philippenrose/Forecasting2020/readme.md

 ### Predictions:

 Most of our predictions were within 1-2% from the actual closing price.
-However, it is not very useful with colatile ETF's and for sudden events like this years market peak.
+However, it is not very useful with volatile ETF's and for sudden events like this years market peak.

 We recommend that this model only be used to facilitate a trading strategy and not become the trading strategy itself.